jenest/hf-plotting/README.md

 # Plotting Results for Parallelization of a Hartree-Fock Proxy Application

-NOTE: This code is still in development for use in Jenna Delozier's undergraduate senior thesis.
+D I S C L A I M E R: This code is still in development for use in Jenna Delozier's undergraduate senior thesis.
 It does not run yet.

 Files listed here: